 Outside of work, he enjoys quality time with family and friends; whether it’s biking or just enjoying his surroundings.

-Bruno is a member of Condomínio Criativo and JUG organizer in Coimbra (Portugal) and co-founder of Cork JUG in Ireland.
+Bruno is an Apache TomEE contributor, Microprofile.io committer, JUG organizer in Coimbra (Portugal), co-founder of Cork JUG in Ireland and co-founder and organizer of the JNation.pt conference.
 He did a stint in radio broadcasting at Rádio University of Coimbra.

 When he’s not busy in the world of bits and bytes, you can find him building with lego, listening strange vinyl records and swimming.